owulveryck/owulveryck.github.io/content/post/20230725-remarkable-nextgen.md

 Extracting the raw image demands both memory and CPU resources on the device.
 By regulating the message emission frequency, I can efficiently manage device load.

-## Moving Away from Websockets
+## Make it right: Changing the streaming architecture:

-The implementation with Websockets was working
+The implementation with Websockets was working, but I faced some issues on iOS.
-  * Explain the challenges with the websocket approach, including device compatibility and message overhead
-  * Describe the transition to a stream of raw data to address these issues
+On top of that, the Websocket implementation on the server side induce an overhead and I do not have the control of this overhead.
+Therefore, I decided to find another solution.

+The easiest

-## Network Consumption Optimizations
+## Make it fast: Network Consumption Optimizations
   * Discuss the challenge of high network consumption even after moving to raw data
   * Detail the first optimization step: encoding the picture in uint4 to store 2 pixels into one byte
   * Describe the implementation of a simple compression algorithm, its trade-offs (memory/cpu), and how you managed it
   * Discuss the implementation of Run-Length Encoding (RLE) and its storage efficiency
   * Explain how storing each pixel in a count of 15 allowed for compact byte count and value storage

-## Final Touches
+## Conclusion

   * Detail the move to event-driven streaming, triggered only after something was written
   * Discuss any additional features or enhancements made in the final stages

-## Conclusion
   * Recap the evolution of the tool and the improvements made
   * Discuss the positive impact this will have on user experience
   * Briefly look to the future: what might be next for this tool, or similar tools in development.